gchq/stroom-docs/content/en/docs/user-guide/pipelines/_index.md

   - pipeline
   - processing
 description: >
-  Pipelines are the mechanism for processin and transforming ingested data.
+  Pipelines are the mechanism for processing and transforming ingested data.
 ---

 # Pipelines